Mimespark/GOOGLE-STOCK-PRICE-ANALYTICAL-REPORT/README.md

 **OBSERVATIONS: **

+Analysis Observations using slicer:

+✅ Google has estimated 586bn total trading volume for the past 2 decades.

+✅ In the first decade after the initial public offering (IPO) in 2004, google recorded 493bn total trading volume.
+During this period, the annual trading stock has fluctuated with a notable fall in 2013.

+✅ Prices of stock has gradually increased from 2009 - 2013, reaching a major peak in 2013 that first decade.

+✅ In the second decade (2014 - 2024), google recorded 90bn trading volume.
+During this period, it recorded its highest annual trading volume in 2014, with about 12.5bn.
+Trading volume fluctuated throughout the decade, with a notable decline of 5.0bn trading volume in 2024.

+✅ Despite having the least trading volume for the decade, 2024 saw a bullish stock price compared to previous years.

+✅ As of Jan -June 2025, Google has recorded its lowest annual trading volume, with approximately 3 billion traded volumes of stocks.
+The year has also seen a notable price decline.

 **Google Annual Stock Trading Volume**

 The trading volume has shown a declining trend from 108bn in 2005 to approximately 3bn in 2025.
 Which indicates a potential decrease in market activity or liquidity over the years.